In this article you will find:

 12. Never Have I Ever

 You need to make sure there is a mix of business and fun.
 So why not start off with the classic game Never Have I Ever?
 This game can get a little R-rated at parties, so you could prepare a list of more office-friendly questions.
 For example, never have I ever watched The Office at work, set the office alarm off, or participated in casual dress Friday.
 It’s a great way to reminisce about your past office culture while introducing new staff members to what they should expect once you are back in the office.

 Split your group into small teams using breakout rooms.
 In each team, take turns trying to stump your teammates with statements that are fact and fiction.
 Matched with people who aren’t in the same department to make it tricker and to get everyone to really know each other.

 14. Theme Day & Prizes

 Create a fun theme for your virtual retreat.
-Some fun ideas could include 90’s grunge, Mad Men lookalikes, superheroes and villains, highschool prom night...Give out prizes for the most creative, or the best dressed.
+Some fun ideas could include 90’s grunge, Mad Men lookalikes, superheroes and villains, and high school prom night...Give out prizes for the most creative, or the best dressed.